Our Staff

 I am continually inspired by the beauty of the landscape, the resilience of its wildlife, and the role we can play in conserving and restoring a vibrant shortgrass prairie ecosystem at American Prairie.

-Scott’s primary role is leading American Prairie’s bison restoration program; including working with neighbors, agencies and partners around bison and setting long-term goals and strategic direction for the program.
-Scott moved to Montana in 2015 to join American Prairie.
-Prior to joining American Prairie, he was a Park Ranger for Sioux County Conservation in his home state of Iowa and earned his B.S. in Wildlife and Fisheries Sciences from South Dakota State University.
-Since a young age Scott has imagined intact prairies teeming with wildlife and living and working on the prairies of Montana offer just that.
+Scott’s primary role is leading American Prairie’s Landscape Stewardship program; including developing long-term strategies and goals for infrastructure on the landscape, grazing and bison restoration.
+He also works closely with neighbors, agencies and partners.
+Scott joined American Prairie in 2015.
+Prior to joining American Prairie, he was a Park Ranger, managed recreation areas and campgrounds and did tallgrass prairie restoration work.
+He has a B.S. in Wildlife and Fisheries Science from South Dakota State University.
+Since a young age Scott has imagined large prairie ecosystems teeming with wildlife and working in the prairies of Montana offers just that.

 Having intact ecosystems as a place for people to imagine and visit is an important part of the human experience.
 It is exciting to lead efforts to bring back a missing piece of that experience, the bison.
 Seeing pieces of an ecosystem come back together is so rewarding, and knowing it will be preserved in perpetuity is fulfilling.